Do you want to get away from all the major attractions in Florida?

-It’s one of those beach destinations that once you cross over that bridge, you set your watch to island time!
+Once you cross over that bridge, you set your watch to island time!

 Whenever we are in town, we also venture just a short drive away to Goodland, Florida, to make a stop at The Little Bar Restaurant, one of our favorite Florida hidden gems.

-This little Florida Gem is a must visit for any traveler who appreciates great service, entertainment and that hometown, hole-in-the-wall vibe.
+This little Florida Gem is a must visit for any traveler who appreciates great service, entertainment, and that hometown, hole-in-the-wall vibe.